dlkakbs/biomed-research-engine/README.md

 Veliora is a multi-agent biomedical research system that turns a disease-focused query into a structured repurposing analysis workflow.

-A user funds a research job in **USDC**, and the PI agent coordinates specialist agents across literature mining, drug database screening, pathway analysis, hypothesis generation, evidence scoring, report synthesis, and review.
+A user funds a research job in **USDC**, and the PI agent coordinates specialist agents across literature mining, drug database screening, pathway analysis, hypothesis generation, evidence scoring, critique, report synthesis, and review.

 The result is a comprehensive **research brief**.

-Veliora is intentionally selective:
-- it may return a strong shortlist,
-- a weaker exploratory hypothesis,
-- pipeline-reviewed signals that did not advance into a scored shortlist,
-- or no deliverable at all.

-Two output types should be read differently:

-- **Pipeline-reviewed signals**
-  Early mechanism-linked leads examined by the core workflow across literature, drug, pathway, and evidence scoring.
-These are exploratory and are not the same as a final shortlist.
-- **Red-team challenged candidates**
-  Stronger reportable candidates that advanced far enough to be stress-tested by the red-team layer before delivery.
+Arc provides the escrow and settlement layer, while x402 and Circle Gateway enable paid access to external services through on-demand payment flows, without interrupting the core agent orchestration.

+This transforms fragmented research steps into a coordinated, economically structured workflow, where agent-to-agent interactions follow task progression and outputs remain fully traceable.

 ---